gabeluci/gabeluci.github.io/_posts/2019-07-25-nt-security-descriptors.md

 You *can* just work with it like that, but it would be a little easier if we get it into a managed type.

-It's interesting to note that the permissions for an AD object are stored in the `ntSecurityDescriptor` attribute, but the `DirectoryEntry` class presents it as a property called [`ObjectSecurity`](https://docs.microsoft.com/en-us/dotnet/api/system.directoryservices.directoryentry.objectsecurity), which is of type [`ActiveDirectorySecurity`](https://docs.microsoft.com/en-us/dotnet/api/system.directoryservices.activedirectorysecurity). **How does `DirectoryEntry` translate the `ntSecurityDescriptor` attribute into an `ActiveDirectorySecurity` attribute?**
+Remeber I mentioned that `DirectoryEntry` gives us a handy property to read/write the `ntSecurityDescriptor` attribute called [`ObjectSecurity`](https://docs.microsoft.com/en-us/dotnet/api/system.directoryservices.directoryentry.objectsecurity), which is of type [`ActiveDirectorySecurity`](https://docs.microsoft.com/en-us/dotnet/api/system.directoryservices.activedirectorysecurity). **How does `DirectoryEntry` translate the `ntSecurityDescriptor` attribute into an `ActiveDirectorySecurity` attribute?** And more importantly, how to *we* do it?

 The source code for .NET Core is now available, so we can look at [the source code for `DirectoryEntry`](https://github.com/dotnet/corefx/blob/master/src/System.DirectoryServices/src/System/DirectoryServices/DirectoryEntry.cs) to find out.
 The key is in the [`GetObjectSecurityFromCache`](https://github.com/dotnet/corefx/blob/master/src/System.DirectoryServices/src/System/DirectoryServices/DirectoryEntry.cs#L1078) method.
 It does a few things:

 1. Cast the [`NativeObject`](https://docs.microsoft.com/en-us/dotnet/api/system.directoryservices.directoryentry.nativeobject) property to [`IAdsPropertyList`](https://docs.microsoft.com/en-us/windows/win32/api/iads/nn-iads-iadspropertylist).
-2. Calls [`IAdsPropertyList::GetPropertyItem`](https://docs.microsoft.com/en-us/windows/win32/api/iads/nf-iads-iadspropertylist-getpropertyitem) to retrieve the attribute, and casts it to [`IADsPropertyEntry`](https://docs.microsoft.com/en-us/windows/win32/api/iads/nn-iads-iadspropertyentry).
+2. Call [`IAdsPropertyList::GetPropertyItem`](https://docs.microsoft.com/en-us/windows/win32/api/iads/nf-iads-iadspropertylist-getpropertyitem) to retrieve the attribute, and casts it to [`IADsPropertyEntry`](https://docs.microsoft.com/en-us/windows/win32/api/iads/nn-iads-iadspropertyentry).
-3. Casts the first value in the `IADsPropertyEntry.Values` array to  `IADsPropertyValue`.
+3. Cast the first value in the `IADsPropertyEntry.Values` array to  `IADsPropertyValue`.
 4. Get the raw byte array of the attribute using `IADsPropertyValue.OctetString`.
-5. Uses the `byte[]` to create a new `ActiveDirectorySecurity` object.
+5. Use the `byte[]` to create a new `ActiveDirectorySecurity` object.

 Unfortunately, we can't do step 5 ourselves because [the constructor that it uses](https://github.com/dotnet/corefx/blob/a10890f4ffe0fadf090c922578ba0e606ebdd16c/src/System.DirectoryServices/src/System/DirectoryServices/ActiveDirectorySecurity.cs#L61) is marked [`internal`](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/internal).